Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 - Python

 **Database**
-The blog application required a database structure, which would support managing blogger's blog posts, storing relavant content and images.
+The blog application required a database structure, which would support managing blogger's blog posts, storing relevant content and images.
 The database also needed to store users information and their interactions with the blog through comments and likes.
 For the purpose of managing database related needs, Postgresql was selected as a solution for this project.